ARTICLE 1. BAFA defines three levels of healthcare practitioner:

 b.
 It must count downwards.
 A clock that only counts upwards shall not be used.

 c.
-The stadium clock operator shall have control of the game clock via a proper panel, and he shall be situated in a place from which he can see the entire playing surface including end zones.
+The stadium clock operator shall have control of the game clock via a proper panel, and they shall be situated in a place from which they can see the entire playing surface including end zones.

 d.
 The clock controls must allow the following: